Giving in Action

 HISTORY Since 2002, the Conservation Garden has laid tucked away on the far side of the Dorothy Chapman Fuqua Conservatory.
 A living model of a Southeastern wetland, this unique garden was introduced to illustrate the Garden’s developing conservation work with rare and endangered native plant species.
 The Conservation Garden demonstrated the rich biodiversity of wetlands through striking displays of pitcher plants, rare orchid species such as the Chapman’s fringed orchid (Platanthera chapmanii), and allied species.
 Over time, however, the wetland habitat evolved into a meadow dominated by grasses, ferns and small trees, which caused the pitcher plants to decline.

-TRANSFORMATION With the recent transformation of the Garden’s southern edge into the Skyline Garden, the Conservation Garden was redesigned.
+TRANSFORMATION With the transformation of the Garden’s southern edge into the Skyline Garden, the Conservation Garden was redesigned.
 Showcasing the beauty of native pitcher plants, the new Conservation Garden also demonstrates their botanical importance as one of the Garden’s signature conservation collections.

 The sensitive nature of these imperiled species meant that as many plants as possible needed to be preserved during the site renovation.
 Fuqua Conservatory Manager Paul Blackmore and his dedicated team removed, cleaned and then transported thousands of plants to the Garden’s conservation nursery for safekeeping.
 Blackmore’s team then cleared, re-shaped, and landscaped the bogs, hand-mixing specialized compost using 280 bales of peat moss and 5 tons of masonry sand.